GDGBremen/DSI8AndroidCommunicationLibrary/README.md

 DSI8AndroidCommunicationLibrary
 ===============================

-A Server - Multi-Client Communication Library
+A Server - Multi-Client Communication Library from dsi8.de